Aggie Homework Helpline

 - Each time you have a recurring tutoring session, just log-in to your assigned Zoom link.

 - Each time you need an on-demand tutoring session, you must take 2 minutes to sign up for a tutoring session with a Homework Helper; you will receive a confirmation of the tutoring session via email and text.

 STEP 2 of 3: With the materials you provide during the session (worksheets from school, online worksheets, teacher given practice, etc.), the tutor can help your child with difficult concepts that his/her teachers cover in class.
 The PK-12 learners and the Homework Helper can draw, write, make pictures, and share math formulas on a Zoom whiteboard.

 STEP 3 of 3: Once the PK-12 learner has wrapped up your online Zoom session, the Homework Helper and the PK-12 learner should leave the Zoom meeting and close your browser.

-REGULAR AND ON-DEMAND HOMEWORK HELP BY PHONE
+RECURRING AND ON-DEMAND HOMEWORK HELP BY PHONE

 STEP 1 of 3: Each tutoring session is offered through a secure ‘Zoom phone number’ for a scheduled timeframe (30 minutes or an hour).

 - Each time you have a recurring tutoring session, just call in to your assigned Zoom phone number.